sternenseemann/spacecookie/README.md

 option     | meaning
 -----------|--------------------------------------------------------------------------------------------------------
 `hostname` | The hostname your spacecookie will be reachable through.
 This should be accurate as gopher clients use it for their subsequent requests.
 `user`     | The user that just run spacecookie.
 It is used to drop root priveleges after binding the server socket.
+Can be omitted or set to `null`, if root privileges are not needed (e. g. if systemd socket activation or a non well-known port is used).
 `port`     | The port spacecookie should listen on.
 The well-known port for gopher is 70.
 `root`     | The directory which the files to serve via gopher are located in.